transcending1/Review/admin/subpage/modules/module_doc/Bi-Class Logistic Regression.md

 ### 6.fit_intercept
-+ Description

-Specifies if a constant (a.k.a. bias or intercept) should be added to the decision function.
+'Specifies if a constant (a.k.a. bias or intercept) \n             should be        added to the decision function.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |